EA4FRB/AcousticEmanations/README.md

 # Acoustic Emanations Tool
-Acoustic emanations tool
+Experimental application for the analysis of keyboard acoustic emanations.

 ## About
-Experimental application for the analysis of keyboard acoustic emanations.
 Mechanical keypads are vulnerable to attacks based on differentiating the sound emanated by different keys.
-This application uses a neural network to calculate a confusion matrix based on training data previously captured.
+This application uses a neural network to calculate a confusion matrix based on training data of key presses previously recorded.
-The tool has the capability to capture the training data.
+The tool includes a recording function to capture the training data.

 Development was based on [Udacity 2018 Machine Learning Nanodegree Capstone project](https://github.com/mikesmales/Udacity-ML-Capstone)